LilyVKN/nikolasn_phys495-spring2021/src/naive/DESIGNDOC.md

 the particle velocities.
 The data passing is performed using pairs of `MPI_SEND()`and `MPI_RECV()` calls.
 This method was chosen to make sure the data is passed in a specific order.
 The MPI blocking is desired since all the nodes must be synchronized before moving to the next timestep.
+When the particle data is all updated, the nodes combine their potential energy calculations to be sent to the root using the function `MPI_REDUCE()` with the operation `MPI_SUM`.

-The root must then perform the global file-saving operations for each frame (not each substep) before entering the loop again.
+The root must then perform a few global operations.
+For every substep, the energy is updated by adding the combined potential energies to the kinetic energy calculated before.
+Additionally, the root performs the file-saving operations for each frame (not each substep) before entering the loop again.

 Each node must then finalize their process.
 The root starts this by broadcasting `-1` as the substep number to signal to each node that it should stop